×

 We asked people if there is a lot of crime.
 They answered:

 "Ceske Budejovice, like many other cities in the Czech Republic, is generally considered safe and has a low crime rate.
 Violent crimes are rare, and petty crimes such as pickpocketing or theft are not common.
 However, as in any city, it is always advisable for residents and visitors to remain vigilant and take basic safety precautions.
-The city's law enforcement agencies are efficient and responsive, contributing to the overall sense of safety in Ceske Budejovice," said one expat in Ceske Budejovice.
+The city's law enforcement agencies are efficient and responsive, contributing to the overall sense of safety in Ceske Budejovice," wrote a member in Ceske Budejovice.

 About the Author